gbarkerz/MobileGridGames/README.md

 &nbsp;

-**Accessibilty Issues highlighted by Google**
+**Accessibilty issues highlighted by Google**

 When submitting the app to the Google Play Store, Google examines the app to raise awareness of potential accessibility issues.
 Interestingly Google raised concerns around a number of aspects of the app which as far as I know relate to the accessibility of default Xamarin controls or the VS template from which the app was created.

-The concerns seem to relate to the contentDescription of the Settings picker, nine instances of text with low contrast, and two instances of small hit targets.
+The concerns seem to relate to the contentDescription of the picker in the Settings window, nine instances of text with low contrast, and two instances of small hit targets.
 For a future release I'll examine all of these concerns, and consider whether it would seem appropriate to override the default properties of some of the controls shown in the app.

 &nbsp;